What Do You Want from an Event Calendar?

 A lot of sites utilize a calendar of their upcoming events.
 Often you’ll see a stereotypical monthly view of a calendar with one or two items indicated.
 Occasionally, you’ll see a calendar image with the same event repeated on every Tuesday at 3:00 p.m.
 But are either of these implementations really useful for a visitor?
 Before you add a tool to your website to display a calendar of events, you need to ask yourself, “what do you want from an event calendar?”

 Most of the off-the-shelf solutions for adding a calendar to your website offer some default views that we’re familiar with; there’s the previously mentioned monthly view, there’s usually a weekly view, perhaps a daily view and the better solutions like Modern Tribe’s Events Calendar plugin, will have a list view.
 The difference can be as simple as conveying the date of an event versus needing to share all of the details about the event.
 In the first case, perhaps the monthly view really does suit your purposes.
-In the second, you’re better served differentiating those events.
+In the second, It may serve you better to differentiate those events.
 Whether the differentiation is through a list view, photographs, or a timeline is up to you.
 Keeping the view that you’re using aligned with the information you’re trying to convey is the key.

 Another important consideration beyond choosing the right view of the calendar is deciding how much emphasis is placed on the calendar.
 If the calendar is being included as a part of a page, it may be sending the incorrect message that the date-based information is less important or subservient to the rest of the information on the page.
 Giving a calendar a large swathe of real estate sends another message entirely.
 A big beautiful calendar can help combat the cramped feeling that can occur with too much content in too small a space.